 Maple Syrup

-How it is made: The sap from the maple tree is boiled and concentrated into a syrup.
+Made using the sap from the maple tree, it is boiled and concentrated to form syrup.

 GI rating: 54

-NOTE: Be wary of sweetened fake imposters – make sure you choose the real stuff!
+Note: Be cautious of sweetened fake imposters – ensure you choose the real stuff!

 Agave Syrup